southwick-associates/B4W-19-01/README.md

 ## Implan Input

-Some thoughts on whether the implan preparation should be done in R:
+Prepare implan model input using a sequence of 3 steps:

-- The "conversion" step: [data/implan/implan-relate.xlsx](data/implan/implan-relate.xlsx) is used to convert spending by item (e.g., "food") to spending by Implan category (e.g., "Food - Groceries")
+1. Convert: [data/implan/implan-convert.xlsx](data/implan/implan-convert.xlsx) is used to convert spending by item (e.g., "food") to spending by Implan category (e.g., "Food - Groceries")
-- The "staging" step [data/implan/implan-sectoring.xlsx](data/implan/implan-sectoring.xlsx) which is used to allocate Implan categories to [Sectors](https://implanhelp.zendesk.com/hc/en-us/articles/115009674428-IMPLAN-Sectoring-NAICS-Correspondences)
+2. Stage: [data/implan/implan-stage.xlsx](data/implan/implan-stage.xlsx) which is used to allocate Implan categories to [Sectors](https://implanhelp.zendesk.com/hc/en-us/articles/115009674428-IMPLAN-Sectoring-NAICS-Correspondences)
-- The "event" (wording???) step which places implan sectors into 2 tabs (Industry, Commercial) in a structure used for input into Implan models, using an Excel template: [data/implan/implan_import_template.xls](data/implan/implan_import_template.xls)
+3. Import: places implan sectors into 2 tabs (Industry, Commercial) in a structure used for input into Implan models, based on an Excel template: [data/implan/implan_import_template.xls](data/implan/implan_import_template.xls)

+### Dan Thoughts

 Advantages of R approach:

-- Separates data (spending, conversion, staging) from the workflow (R code)
+- Separates data (spend, convert, stage) from the workflow (R code)
 - It scales much better
 - It's more generalizable (i.e., should be easier to implement in new projects)
 - It should be less error-prone